Central Heat and Air Installation

 With this system, a hot water boiler heater heats the air, which is then dispersed throughout the home via ductwork and exits through wall or floor vents.
 A warm air system can also be fueled by natural gas, electricity, geothermal, or heat pump.

 Installing a radiator might be considered by some homeowners as old school but they are energy and cost efficient.
-Radiators usually work with a boiler to disperse warm air throughout the home.
+Boilers heat water, which circulates through radiators or underfloor heating systems.

 Central Heating Repair vs Replacement